-BIT SYMBOL DESCRIPTION 7 SRCV11 These 2 bits define signal type on pin RCV1; see Table 51 6 SRCV10 5 TRCV2 0 = horizontal synchronization is taken from RCV1 port (at bit SYMP = LOW) or from decoded frame sync of "ITU-R BT.656" input (at bit SYMP = HIGH); default state after reset 1 = horizontal synchronization is taken from RCV2 port (at bit SYMP = LOW) 4 ORCV1 0 = pin RCV1 is switched to input; default state after reset 1 = pin RCV1 is switched to output 3 PRCV1 0 = polarity of RCV1 as output is active HIGH, rising edge is taken when input; default state after reset 1 = polarity of RCV1 as output is active LOW, falling edge is taken when input 2 CBLF When CBLF = 0.
-If ORCV2 = 1, pin RCV2 provides an HREF signal (horizontal reference pulse that is defined by RCV2S and RCV2E, also during vertical blanking interval); default state after reset.
-If ORCV2 = 0 and bit SYMP = 0, signal input to RCV2 is used for horizontal synchronization only (if TRCV2 = 1); default state after reset.
-When CBLF = 1.
-If ORCV2 = 1, pin RCV2 provides a 'composite-blanking-not' signal, for example a reference pulse that is defined by RCV2S and RCV2E, excluding vertical blanking interval, which is defined by FAL and LAL.
-If ORCV2 = 0 and bit SYMP = 0, signal input to RCV2 is used for horizontal synchronization (if TRCV2 = 1) and as an internal blanking signal.
-1 ORCV2 0 = pin RCV2 is switched to input; default state after reset 1 = pin RCV2 is switched to output 0 PRCV2 0 = polarity of RCV2 as output is active HIGH, rising edge is taken when input, respectively; default state after reset 1 = polarity of RCV2 as output is active LOW, falling edge is taken when input, respectively
+Oubladdiess obncommaca Symbol Description ORCV1 0 = pin RCV1 is switched to input; default state after reset, 1 = pin RCV1 is switched to output.
+PRCV1 0 = polarity of RCV1 as output is active HIGH, rising edge is taken when input; default state after reset, 1 = polarity of RCV1 as output is active LOW, falling edge is taken when input.
+CBLF when CBLF = 0: If ORCV2 = 1, pin RCV2 provides an HREF signal (horizontal reference pulse that is defined by RCV2S and RCV2E, also during vertical blanking interval); default state after reset If ORCV2 = 0 and bit SYMP = 0, signal input to RCV2 is used for horizontal synchronization only (if TRCV2 = 1); default state after reset. when CBLF = 1: If ORCV2 = 1, pin RCV2 provides a 'composite-blanking-not' signal, for example a reference pulse that is defined by RCV2S and RCV2E, excluding vertical blanking interval, which is defined by FAL and LAL If ORCV2 = 0 and bit SYMP = 0, signal input to RCV2 is used for horizontal synchronization (if TRCV2 = 1) and as an internal blanking signal.
+ORCV2 0 = pin RCV2 is switched to input; default state after reset, 1 = pin RCV2 is switched to output.
+PRCV2 0 = polarity of RCV2 as output is active HIGH, rising edge is taken when input, respectively; default state after reset, 1 = polarity of RCV2 as output is active LOW, falling edge is taken when input, respectively.
+ORCV1 PRCV1 CBLF ORCV2

-Table 51 Selection of the signal type on pin RCV1
+Table 54: Selection of the signal type on pin RCV1

-SRCV11 SRCV10 RCV1 FUNCTION
+SRCV11 SRCV10 RCV1 Function

 0 0 VS Vertical Sync each field; default state after reset

-0 1 FS Frame Sync (odd/even)
+0 1 FS Frame Sync (odd/even).

-1 0 FSEQ Field Sequence, vertical sync every fourth field (PAL = 0), eighth field (PAL = 1) or twelfth field (SECAM = 1)
+1 0 FSEQ Field Sequence, vertical sync every fourth field (PAL = 0), eighth field (PAL = 1) or twelfth field (SECAM = 1).

-1 1 not applicable
+1 1 - not applicable